Skip to content

 1. example field already present in toJsonSchema() output (highest)

-2. @SwaggerExample decorator
+2. @SwaggerExample decorator on the DTO class

 3. toExampleData() method (lowest — auto-generation fallback)